1. Create Account

 Never copy other people’s works, never write essays for other students, and never forget to cite your sources.

 To do that, you must understand the difference between plagiarism and properly paraphrasing.
 It's okay to use synonyms or explain someone's ideas with your own words.
 When paraphrasing, you keep the original meaning but share personal thoughts about it.
 Use your writing voice and style.
-Don't just change the words order without proper citations.
+Don't just change the word order without proper citations.

 Also, follow the formatting guidelines from your professor.
 APA, MLA, Chicago – all they have strict rules about quoting and citing.
 You should know how to format citations in essays and other types of papers.